reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/ConvertTo-JsonArgument.md

 the c8y binary.
 Before the c8y cli binary can accept it, it must be converted to json.

-The necessary character escaping of literal backslashed `\\` will be done automatically.
+The necessary character escaping of literal backslash `\\` will be done automatically.

 If Data parameter is a file path then it is returned as is.